panu2306/experimenting-terraform/README.md

 - convenient way to destroy all the remote objects described in the terraform configurations.
 - `terraform apply -destroy` or `terraform destroy` can be used to perform the destroy operations.
 - `terraform plan -destroy` can be used to get information about the resources to be destroyed without destroying them.

+#### Terraform configuration styling guide - [official-styleguide](https://developer.hashicorp.com/terraform/language/style)

+### Meta Arguments in Terraform -
+1. `depends_on` - used when terraform can not implicitely handle the dependency.
+One must limit the use of `depends_on` unless it is necessary, instead use reference values wherever possible to imply the values of other resoures.
+2.

 ### Variables in TF -
 Variable definition -